 The other two ladies were Cindy Nicholas (1974) and Samantha Whiteside (2006).

-Among the Men on this course, only John Scott has swum it faster than these 3 ladies and he did it twice !
+Among the Men on this course, John Scott has swum it faster than these 3 ladies and he did it twice !

 © Material supplied by Colleen Shields' Swim Master report and photos from Rebekah.